Trade Forex Trading

 • Importance: !!

-• Release Time: Around the 11th of each month at 8:30 ET for the prior month.
+• News Data Report Announcement Time: Around the 11th of every month at 8:30 EST for the prior month.

-The Producer Price Index measures prices of goods at the wholesale level.
-There are three broad subcategories within PPI: crude, intermediate, and finished.
-The market tracks the finished goods index most closely, as it represents prices for goods that are ready for sale to the end user.
+The Producer Price Index estimates prices of goods at the wholesale level.
+There are 3 broad sub-categories within PPI: crude, intermediate, and finished.
+The market keeps track of the finished goods & products index very closely, as it represents the prices for goods that are ready to be sold to the end user.

 University of Michigan Consumer Sentiment Index